 SolaVieve is dedicated to making a difference in your overall health and wellbeing.
 We invite you to explore your environmental dimension by finding out what works best for you, building on your potential, and continuing your holistic journey with us.

-I am a journalist specialised in international relations, and writing is my absolute passion.
-I translate my knowledge and feelings into words, a process that has become my profession and at the same time my personal healing practice.
-I believe that being curious about what surrounds us is the key to educating ourselves and to further being able to express it to others.
-I love reading and am mostly interested in politics, human rights, social movements, and the passionate world of health.
+Beatriz is a journalist specialized in international relations and writing is her absolute passion.
+She translates her feelings into words, a process that has become her profession and at the same time her personal healing practice.
+She believes that being curious about what surrounds us is the key to educating ourselves and to being able to further express it to others.

 Definitions of Environmental Health | National Environmental Health Association: NEHA.
 (2021).
 Retrieved 3 March 2021, from https://www.neha.org/about-neha/definitions-environmental-health